Bridget Dowling: Post-war

-After the war, Bridget and her son settled in Long Island, New York under the assumed name of Stuart-Houston.
+Following the war, Bridget and her son settled in Long Island, New York under the assumed name of Stuart-Houston.
 She died there on 18 November 1969 and is buried in Holy Sepulchre Cemetery in Coram, Long Island alongside her son, who died on 14 July 1987.

 The family of Bridget Dowling remained a mystery until the Irish censuses for 1901 and 1911 were digitised and released online.
 The names of the family members, including Bridget, are given in the 1901 census under the name William Dowling of Flemings Place, near Mespil Road, Dublin.
 The family later moved to Denzille Street, Dublin, now named Fenian Street.
 Bridget's name is not included with the Dowling family on the 1911 census.
 Instead, she appears as "Cissie Hitler" on the 1911 England and Wales Census, shown with husband "Anton Hitler" and son "William Hitler" at 102 Upper Stanhope Street, Liverpool.